• Skip to primary navigation

 Jump to:

-• What is Korean barley tea?
+• What is Korean Barley Tea?

 • Health benefits

-• Storage
+• Ingredients

 • Where to buy

-• Roasted Korean Barley Tea Recipe (Boricha) (Mugicha) (Damai cha)
+• Korean Barley Tea Recipe (Boricha) (Mugicha)

-What is Korean barley tea?
+What is Korean Barley Tea?

 2 cups of korean roasted barley tea steeped for different amount of time